Guidelines for Extraordinary Ministers of Holy Communion

 - Each candidate must participate in ongoing formation and training through the parish, cluster of parishes, vicariate, or the Diocesan Worship Office.

-In order to be commissioned, Extraordinary Ministers of Holy Communion must first receive training in liturgical theology and receive a formal certificate signed by the Bishop's designate, the Coordinator of the Secretariat of Worship and Liturgical Formation.
+In order to be commissioned, Extraordinary Ministers of Holy Communion must first receive training in liturgical theology and receive a formal certificate signed by the Bishop's designate, the Director of the Secretariat for Worship and Liturgical Formation.

 The Extraordinary Minister of Holy Communion has the responsibility of striving always to grow closer to Jesus and develop a great love and respect for the Eucharist through a life of prayer, spiritual reading and participation in the Mass.